 - Staging Environment: This environment is a copy or mirror of the production environment.
 It looks the same as the production environment, as it may contain very recent data from productions.
 We can call this a release candidate.
 The staging area contains the “next” version of the application, and the tester tests the application for the final release.
 The tester may find issues here as data is the same as in the production environment.

 - Production Environment: It is nothing but the live site.

 What is meant by a test log?

-Ans: Test log creates an environment which consists of an integrated management environment where you can create and manage your entire test plan, other than your test cases.
+Test log creates an integrated management environment where you can create and manage your entire test plan, other than your test cases.

 - It helps in managing the development life cycle.

 - It also helps in promoting the reusability of the test cases.